pgroenbaek/trackshape-utils/README.md

 This Python module was created by Peter Grønbæk Andersen and is licensed under [GNU GPL v3](/LICENSE).

-The module includes the standardized [global tsection.dat build #60](https://www.trainsim.com/forums/filelib-search-fileid?fid=88841) by Derek Morton, which is also distributed under the GNU General Public License.
+The module includes the standardized [global tsection.dat build #60](https://www.trainsim.com/forums/filelib-search-fileid?fid=88841) by Derek Morton.
+This file is also distributed under the GNU General Public License.